hashicorp/consul/website/source/docs/connect/intentions.html.md

 Intention permissions are by default implicitly granted at `read` level when granting `service:read` or `service:write`.
-This is because a service registered that want's to use Connect needs `intentions:read` for it's own service name in order to know whether or not to authorize connections.
-The following ACL policy will implicitly grant `intentions:read` for service web.
+This is because a service registered that wants to use Connect needs `intentions:read` for its own service name in order to know whether or not to authorize connections.
+The following ACL policy will implicitly grant `intentions:read` (note _read_) for service `web`.

 ```hcl
 service "web" {